 When I arrived she was on hand, to care for your baby girl reporter while my mother Margaret picked up her career in Sydney’s newspapers and also at the ABC, and my father Jack battled through a succession of ever-worsening asthma-related illnesses.

-Having followed him to Toowoomba – where she got a job with Mr Weiss, packing his iconic fruit bars on his kitchen table – and to Sydney, it was no surprise that Doris chose to accompany us to Hong Kong.
+Having followed him to Toowoomba – where she got a job with Mr Weis, packing his iconic fruit bars on his kitchen table – and to Sydney, it was no surprise that Doris chose to accompany us to Hong Kong.